 Fraternities.-The various King's College societies and Clubs are all designed to fill the social and athletic needs of students.
-External so-called Greek Letter social fraternities, therefore, can have no place in King's College, and residential facilities in the College will not be granted to members of such fraternities.
+External so-called Greek Letter social fraternities, therefore, can have no place in King's College, and residential facilities in the College will not be granted to members of such fraternities of Lectures.

-Behaviour.-Students are expected to preserve a quiet and orderly behaviour at all times in the halls and corridors of the College, especially during the hours of Lectures.
+Behaviour.-Students are expected to preserve a quiet and orderly behaviour at all times in the halls and corridors of the College, especially during the hours tomarily worn in King's College in times past.

-Chapel.-Students attend the daily morning and evening services in the College Chapel.
-Students belonging to other Communions are required to attend their own services on Sunday, and except in such cases, all are expected to attend Chapel service at eleven o'clock on Sunday morning unless specially excused by the President.
+Chapel.-Daily morning and evening services are conducted by the King's staff in Pine Hill Chapel.
+Students belonging to other Communions are required to attend their own services on Sunday, and, except in such cases, all are expected to attend Chapel service in King's College Chapel at eleven o'clock on Sunday morning unless specially excused by the President.

 Gowns.-Students are required to wear academical costume at meetings of Convocation, at all College lectures and examinations; and all students in residence are required to wear gowns in Chapel, at dinner in Commons Hall and on other occasions when so ordered.
-The academical habits shall be such as have been customarily worn in King's College in times past.
+The academical habits shall be such as have been cus-